10 – The Right Stuff

 # 3 – Let’s Stick Together

 Ushering us to the top three songs by Bryan Ferry is the ballad “Let’s Stick Together”.
-The suave song brings quite some emotional vibe something that Bryan Ferry will never disappoint.
+The suave song brings quite an emotional vibe, something that Bryan Ferry will never disappoint.
 And if you love the saxophone in a song, then this is the song to listen to.
 While rock and roll might have been born in the US, Bryan Ferry proves with this song why the UK was the best place where it was nurtured, at least from a British point of view.

 # 2 – Don’t Stop the Dance